DEXX36/ChatBot-Kenya-Wikipedia/README.md

 # ChatBot-Kenya-Wikipedia
-A chat bot that extracts data from Wiki and responds to questions about Kenya
+A chat bot that you can ask questions about Kenya